DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 In the next step we resolve our path from our asset.
 We want to have the path of where our asset is stored after building our application and storing the assets along side it.
-This function will do that for us, this way we don't have to worry about about having the wrong path that only working during development.
+This function will do that for us, this way we don't have to worry about about having the wrong path that only works during development, this will take into account where the assets are stored relative to our executable.

 This is what path resolver does.
 ```rs